LiMinggang/madedit-mod/README.txt

 Fix: Match whole words should be gray out if Regular expression was enabled(SearchReplaceDialog/SearchReplaceInFilesDialog) #100
 Fix: Match whole word and dot match newline should be overridden according to Search RegEx #101
-Fix: Extra '\' was added to recorded MadPython while searching with RegEx #102 Improve performance of script recording
+Fix: Extra '\' was added to recorded MadPython while searching with RegEx #102
+Fix: Caret pos should be at the last while opening the Macro dialog #94 #104 Improve performance of script recording
+Update translations

 Mod v0.3.9
 1.Improve on change syntax on save as